adnelson/requery/README.md

 The `QueryBuilder` library will ensure that whatever logic you follow to construct a query, the end result will be syntactically valid SQL.
 Of course, it does *not* ensure that the query will return the data you expect, or any data at all -- that's still up to you.

+For a more complete example, which includes table creation, insertion and selection, see `examples/Books.re`, `examples/SqliteBooks.re` and `examples.PostgresBooks.re`.

 ## Supported queries

 At present, the following query types have been implemented, with the following components.
 This list will be updated over time.